Patrick-ring-motive/mdn/files/en-us/web/javascript/reference/global_objects/array_iterator/content.md

 ```
 This method works on `Array Iterators` that are finite but this is very inefficient both in terms of speed and memory.
 To copy infinite or very large iterators, use a [generator function](/en-US/docs/Web/JavaScript/Reference/Global_Objects/GeneratorFunction).

-If an in an async environment, `Array Iterators` can be converted into a `ReadableStream` from which you can `tee` which produces 2 `ReadableStreams` that can be read independently.
+If in an async environment, `Array Iterators` can be converted into a `ReadableStream` from which you can `tee` which produces 2 `ReadableStreams` that can be read independently.
 ```js
 const arrIterToStream = function arrIterToStream(arrIter) {
    return new ReadableStream({